TylerCarrol/TylerCarrol/README.md

 </div>

 ## About Me
-Hi, I'm Tyler Carrol!
+Hi, I'm Tyler Carrol.

 I am a Full Stack Developer.

 ## Projects
-- [TJC-Tools](https://github.com/TJC-Tools) is collection of libraries for use in my other projects
+- [This](https://github.com/TJC-Tools) is my collection of libraries for use in my other projects

 ## Skills
 <div align="left">